Program Director, Young Artist Summer Program

 Young Artist Initiative Chamber Music Mentor

-She is the program director and a member of the piano faculty of the Curtis Summerfest Young Artist Summer Program, and also serves on the piano faculty of Summerfest’s Chamber Music and Orchestra for Adults program.
-She is also a chamber music coach at the University of Pennsylvania and has been a jury member for the Bravura Philharmonic Concerto Competition, Temple University Concerto Competition, New Jersey Music Teacher’s Association Masterclass Competition, and CCC Toronto Piano Competition.
+Ms. Yang is the program director and a member of the piano faculty of the Curtis Summerfest Young Artist Summer Program, and serves on the piano faculty of Summerfest’s Chamber Music and Orchestra for Adults program.
+She is also a chamber music coach at the University of Pennsylvania and a teaching affiliate at Haverford and Bryn Mawr colleges.

 Ms. Yang is a graduate of the Curtis Institute of Music, the Juilliard School, and the Yale School of Music, and joined the Curtis faculty in 2011.